SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     Detects if the Taskhostw process was executed by a non-legitimate parent process.
 Taskhostw is a software component of Windows service start manager, it starts DLL-based Windows services when the computer boots up.

     - **Effort:** intermediate

+??? abstract "Telegram Bot API Request"

+    Detects suspicious DNS queries to api.telegram.org used by Telegram Bots of any kind

+    - **Effort:** advanced

 ??? abstract "Trickbot Malware Activity"